Quantum deformation of cubic string field theory: Introduction

-The \textit{q}-deformation of string theory has also been motivated from holographic duality.
-A well-studied example of this duality involves the duality between type IIB string theories on the $ AdS_5 \times S^5$ background and $\mathcal{N} = 4$ Yang-Mills theory in the large $N$ limit \cite{kl, lk}.
-It has been possible to extend this holographic duality by analyzing the \textit{q}-deformation of the $AdS_5 \times S^5$ \cite{XZ,M1,N1,B1,C1}.
+Various other important holographic results have been obtained using the \textit{q}-deformation of the string theory on $AdS_5 \times S^5$ \cite{B1,C1}.
 In fact, string theory on a \textit{q}-deformed $AdS_5 \times S^5$ has been used to analyze the corresponding deformed field equations, Lax connection, and $\kappa$-symmetry transformations \cite{kappa}.
 The \textit{q}-deformation of string theory on $AdS_3 \times S^2 \times T^4$ and its mirror duality has been investigated \cite{T4}.
-Here, the exact \textit{q}-deformed S matrix was obtained for light-cone string theory on this background.
+Here, the exact \textit{q}-deformed S-matrix was obtained for light-cone string theory on this background.
+The behavior of this \textit{q}-deformed S-matrix under mirror transformation was investigated using a double Wick rotation of the world sheet.
 The holographic Wilson loops in \textit{q}-deformed $AdS_5\times S^5$ geometry have also been studied \cite{wilson}.
 Here, a minimal surface in this geometry is dual to a cusped Wilson loop of the dual field theory.
 The area of the minimal surface contains logarithmic squared divergence and logarithmic divergence.
 The string theory on a \textit{q}-deformed $AdS_5 \times S^5$ has been studied using the classical integrable structure of anisotropic Landau-Lifshitz sigma models \cite{sigma}.
-Thus, \textit{q}-deformation of string theory can also been motivated from holography.
+Thus, \textit{q}-deformation of string theory is also been motivated by holography.